CompendiumLabs/gum/docs/text/text.md

 - `MultiText` can handle multiple lines of text that are passed in as an array
 - `TextFrame` can handle text with a border and background a la `Frame`
 - `Emoji` is specialized for the display of emoji characters
-- `Math` is specialized for the display of LaTeX expressions
+- `Latex` is specialized for the display of LaTeX expressions

 Positional arguments: